Coverage Map

 $400K to $1.8M

 Naval Submarine Base New London anchors consistent federal and defense-contractor employment that produces durable residential demand across all economic cycles.
 New London's historic downtown and Groton's submarine corridor create a layered market: naval officers and defense professionals at the entry and mid-tier, and private buyers drawn to the Thames River and eastern shoreline at the luxury end.
-Mystic's proximity adds a cultural and tourism dimension that the I-95 corridor markets to the west do not have.
+Mystic's proximity adds cultural and tourism dimension that I-95 corridor markets to the west cannot replicate.

 Tier 3 · Boutique Market